AbhimanyuForiOS/ASMVVM/README.md

 STEP 1 :-
+- Drag Yellow box framework in downloaded project "MVVM.framework" in to your existing Project.
+- Now go on Project->General->Embedded Bianies and hit "+" and add your  "MVVM.framework" here and clean your project.
+- it will automatically reflect in   Project->General->Linked Frameworks and Libraries also.
 - See in Viewcontroller class of Ex Project .
 - where we wrote " import MVVM " at top.